sh1boot/sh1boot.github.io/_posts/2024-12-21-non-binary-linear-feedback-shift-registers.md

 There's way too much documentation about binary [LFSRs][LFSR] out there, and not a whole lot on doing the same with other bases.
-So I've put together some tables and a few notes so everybody can throw something together without to much effort.
+So I've put together some tables and a few notes so everybody can throw something together without too much effort.

 ([Skip to the data](#tables))